cchristensn/386blog/_posts/2024-03-26-datacuration.md

 |:--:|
 | The Stats Page for *Ark Nova* |

 There were two different paths that I needed to use to collect all the data I wanted.
 The first path that I used was /xmlapi2/plays.
 This path, unsuprisingly, gives information on a games logged plays.
+I used this for the variable 'Plays Last Month'.
+I gave the API the game id and the minimum date to count plays from.
+It returns a large XML file that contained a single line with the information I wanted, followed by every play log since the minimum date.
+I used BeutifulSoup and Regex to extract the total plays in the last month for each game (When using BeutifulSoup on XML, make sure to specify the parameter `features = 'xml'`).
+Something to note, the window of my data collection is capped at when my code ran.
+The figure that I recorded was the number of plays between Feb 24, 2024 and Mar 25, 2024.